➤ by Pastor Andy Fulson

 Jesus' resurrection and ascension entitles everyone to receive healing by grace testified through Peter in the New Testament: Who his own self bare our sins in his own body on the tree, that we, being dead to sins, should live unto righteousness: by whose stripes ye were healed, 1 Peter 2:24 [Bolded for emphasis].

-Today's born-again believers are to take bold steps of authority (Lk 10:19) over sickness and every type of infirmity in Jesus' name (Mk 11:23; 16:17-18).
+Today's born-again believers are to take bold steps of authority (Lk 10:19) over sickness and every type of infirmity (Mk 11:23; 16:17-18).
 Jesus, having sat down at the right hand of God, assigned the responsibility for healing to the born-again believers (Mk 11:23; 16:17-18) in His name.

-It was common practice to: ... cry unto the LORD in their trouble, and he saveth them out of their distresses.
+Before Christ, it was common practice to: ... cry unto the LORD in their trouble, and he saveth them out of their distresses.
 He sent his word, and healed them, and delivered them from their destructions, Psalm 107:19-20 [Bolded for emphasis].

-Jesus reveals a new practice for healing, brought about through the Holy Ghost empowerment (Acts 1:8), and activated by faith to heal by saying: – 'be whole'; 'receive your sight; 'rise up'; or 'be loosened'.
+Jesus reveals a new practice for healing, brought about through the Holy Ghost empowerment (Acts 1:8), and activated by faith to heal by saying: – 'be whole'; 'receive your sight; 'rise up'; or 'be freed'.

 Let what you say confirm 1 Peter 2:24 as your testimony.

-Jesus' prophetic instruction is as follows: And these signs shall follow them that believe; In my name shall they cast out devils; they shall speak with new tongues; They shall take up serpents; and if they drink any deadly thing, it shall not hurt them; they shall lay hands on the sick, and they shall recover, Mark 16:17-18 [Bolded for emphasis].
+Jesus prophesied the following: And these signs shall follow them that believe; In my name shall they cast out devils; they shall speak with new tongues; They shall take up serpents; and if they drink any deadly thing, it shall not hurt them; they shall lay hands on the sick, and they shall recover, Mark 16:17-18 [Bolded for emphasis].

+Place one or both hands on the ailing person and command (Mk 11:23): “...
+Pain ...”, leave this “...
+Arm...”, “joint”, “tooth”, etc., in Jesus' name!
 And whatsoever ye do in word or deed, do all in the name of the Lord Jesus, giving thanks to God and the Father by him, Colossians 3:17.

 It can also be shortened as: “...
 Pain...”
 Out with you, in Jesus' name!